Bernardaud

 Bernardaud is a French family business that manufactures Limoges porcelain.
 The company is chaired by Michel Bernardaud, fourth generation of the Bernardaud family.
 The Bernardaud company has been a member of the Comité Colbert since 1964.

 History

 First generation

 In the 1890s, Léonard Bernardaud (1856-1923) collaborated with Rémi Delinières who ran a porcelain factory in Limoges, a company operating since 1863 on a street which is now Avenue Albert-Thomas.
-The R. Delinières et Cie factory produces porcelain under the brand (under enamel) D & C° / FRANCE 6.
+The R. Delinières et Cie factory produces porcelain under the brand (under enamel) D & Co / FRANCE 6.
 In 1895, Léonard Bernardaud became a partner in the company R. Delinières & Cie 7, then the latter was dissolved in 1900 and replaced by the new company L. Bernardaud & Cie.

 L. Bernardaud & Cie established a sales system without intermediaries with American customers and by setting up an office in New York in 1911.
 In 1923, the year of his death, he passed on his business to his two sons, Jacques Bernardaud (1888-) and Michel Bernardaud (1896-1949).